 According to another website, he was called upon to testify in another UPC related lawsuit in the 1990s involving Rhonda Morrison.
 A letter he wrote regarding the division in the UPC over the affirmation statement ministers must now sign is mentioned in Christianity Without The Cross, a book that deals with the history of the United Pentecostal Church.
 (Click here to read an article written by Thomas Fudge concerning why he wrote this book.
 This page contains links to reviews and an interview.)
 Both Wheatly and Fogarty serve on the Board of Directors of the Tupelo Children's Mansion of the UPC.
 As of the 2016 update, Fogarty no longer is on the board.

 Mark Fogarty was, at the time of Wheatly's meeting with Ms. Driver, the Georgia District Secretary.
-He has continually served in this position since 2004 or 2005 until sometime in 2013 or 2014.
+He has continually served in this position since 2004 or 2005 until sometime in 2013.
 Prior to this he was a District Presbyter for one year.

 After waiting ample time for District Superintendent Wheatly and the Georgia District Board of the United Pentecostal Church to take action and receiving none, Ms. Driver's attorney, John Flanders Kennedy, sent a certified letter to Wheatly and the Board on March 27, 2007, again seeking an apology and retraction from Fogarty.
 It was then that a response was sent from Pastor Fogarty's attorney, Pamela Greenway, (now deceased), on March 28, 2007.
 The defamatory remarks were denied and no retraction or apology was made.
 When this failed to produce results, Ms. Driver's attorney filed suit.
 It was testified to in court that Angela proceeded with this suit to clear her name for the sake of her daughter.
 (It is my understanding that in Georgia, there is a one year statute of limitations for slander.)